 Nirsevimab RSV Monoclonal Antibody Description For 2022

 Nirsevimab (MEDI8897) single-dose is being developed in partnership between AstraZeneca and Sanofi.
 The first investigational extended half-life monoclonal antibody (mAb) was developed as a passive immunization to prevent lower respiratory tract infections (LRTI) caused by RSV.
-It is designed to protect all infants experiencing their first RSV season and infants with congenital heart disease or chronic lung disease entering their first and second RSV season.
+It is designed to protect infants experiencing their first RSV season and infants with congenital heart disease or chronic lung disease entering their first and second RSV season.

 Nirsevimab is an immunization designed to provide direct prophylactic RSV protection to all infants via an antibody to help prevent LRTI caused by RSV.
 Monoclonal antibodies do not require the activation of the immune system to help offer rapid protection against disease.
-The results of MEDLEY, MELODY, and the Phase 2b clinical trials demonstrate that nirsevimab protects against RSV in all infants with a single dose.
+The results of MEDLEY, MELODY and the Phase 2b clinical trials demonstrate that nirsevimab protects against RSV in all infants with a single dose.

 The NEJM published an Original Article, based on a phase 3 study, on March 3, 2022, that concluded a single injection of nirsevimab administered before the RSV season protected healthy late-preterm and term infants from medically attended RSV-associated lower respiratory tract infection.

-On May 11, 2022, the companies announced the prespecified pooled analysis from Phase III and Phase IIb trials demonstrated an efficacy of 79.5% against medically attended lower respiratory tract infections, including hospitalizations, caused by RSV.
+On May 11, 2022, the companies announced the prespecified pooled analysis from Phase III and Phase IIb trials demonstrated the efficacy of 79.5% against medically attended lower respiratory tract infections, including hospitalizations, caused by RSV.

 In March 2017, Sanofi and AstraZeneca announced an agreement to develop and commercialize nirsevimab and share all costs and profits.
 Sanofi is listed on EURONEXT: SAN and NASDAQ: SNY.
 AstraZeneca (LSE/STO/Nasdaq: AZN) is a global, science-led biopharmaceutical company.